drupal-xb/ddev-drupal-xb-dev/README.md

 ## FAQ & known issues

-### Can I use Cypress on Linux or Windows?
+### Can I use Cypress on Windows or Linux?

-For Windows + WSL2, some people were able to use an X server successfully.
-See instructions for [Windows+WSL2](#setup-for-windows-using-ddev-inside-wsl2).
-For Linux we don't have yet proof that it works.
-See [Support & community](#support--community) above if you want to make a case for it.
+Windows and Linux are not officially supported, however, some people have reported it working on Windows + WSL2.
+See [Windows setup](#windows).
+We have no reports of anyone trying to use it on Linux.
+By all means, see [Support & community](#support--community) to share your experience if you have.

 ### What if Cypress fails to start?